SilverHawks: DVD releases

 In October 2008, Warner Home Video released SilverHawks: Volume 1 on DVD in Region 1 for the first time.
 The 4-disc set contains the first 32 episodes of the series.

-In October 2011, Warner Bros. released SilverHawks: Volume 2 on DVD in region 1 via their Warner Archive Collection.
+The second volume of the series was released three years later on DVD in region 1 via their Warner Archive Collection.
 This is a Manufacture-on-Demand (MOD) release, available exclusively through Warner's online store and Amazon.com.
 The 4-disc set contains the remaining 33 episodes of the series.

 Action figures

-The SilverHawks action figure collection based on the animated series was produced by Kenner and first released in 1987.
+The SilverHawks action figure collection based on the series was produced by Kenner and first released in 1987.
 LJN, the makers of the ThunderCats figures, originally were to produce the SilverHawks figures but decided to pass on the project at the last minute.
 Each figure was packaged with a companion bird and, similar to Kenner's Super Powers Collection toyline, had an action feature of some type.
 The second series of figures is harder to find than the first with Ultrasonic Quicksilver being the most difficult.
 The MonStar with Laser Lance, Copper Kidd with Laser Discs, and the Copper Racer vehicle were not produced but were shown in the 1988 Kenner toy catalog.
 The Hawk Haven Fortress was also never released, due to the high production costs it would incur.
 Many recurring characters were never made, including Yes-Man, Melodia and Poker-Face.